lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/begin_here_generate_traces.rst

 **Detection End Frames** - *detectionEndFrame* : The last frame of reference regions for detection for each channel.
 There should be one value for each channel separated by space.
 Negative numbers go from end of stack. i.e. -1 is last image in stack.

-**Channel Weights** - *detectWeights* : Each channel is multiplied by this value before they're combined.
+**Channel Weights** - *detectWeights* : Each channel is multiplied by this value before they're combined (summed).
 This is handy if one channel is much brigthter than another.
+There should be one value for each channel separated by space.

 Detect Particles
 ================

+This section detects the particles in the detectiong image.
+The program essentially consists of two parts.
+The first part is effectively a threshold which detects local increases in intensity above the surrounding background to find ‘detected regions’ (region of interest or ROI).
+The second part filters these detected regions based on size and shape to isolate the desired particles that you are interested for downstream analysis.

 **Threshold Cutoff** - *detectionCutoff* :  The cutoff for the initial thresholding.
 Typically in range 0.25-2